TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ![notification complete](images/notification_post.png)

-Save and export the profile using the ProfileCreator file menu.
-File > Export...
+Save and [Export](#export-a-profile) the profile for deployment.
+Distribute to JumpCloud systems by [importing the custom configuration profile](#import-the-%22jumpcloud-install-custom-configuration-profile%22-command) command
 ### Firefox Custom Profile

 Firefox or other browsers can be configured to accept settings from a profile.
 To create an application manifest payload.
 Select the application icon and add the Firefox profile.
 Ensure the EnterprisePoliciesEnabled checkbox is ticked like the example below: